H.R. 1232: National Right-to-Work Act

 Labor unions

-Workers in states without right-to-work laws
+Workers in non-right-to-work states

 Railroad and airline employees